shameekbaranwal/KEF-Volunteering/README.md

    ```sh
    npm i
    ```

-4. Go to `api/client.js`, and replace the baseURL value with ```http://localhost:5000```.

-5. Start the API using instructions given [here](https://github.com/shameekbaranwal/KEF-API).

-6. Start the application in development mode using
+4. Start the application in development mode using
    ```sh
    expo start
    ```

-7. Run the application on your android device or android emulator by following the instructions in [Expo's documentation](https://docs.expo.dev/get-started/installation/#2-expo-go-app-for-ios-and).
+5. Run the application on your android device or android emulator by following the instructions in [Expo's documentation](https://docs.expo.dev/get-started/installation/#2-expo-go-app-for-ios-and).